 The dedication and persistence within Casey’s work is generally unmatched.
 It’s fast-paced, cleverly edited, and instills what it takes to be a creative today; to worship the grind—to pursue your passion, furiously, no matter how low you begin.
 It’s the epitome of that New-York-City-hustle, or as Casey says, “Do More.”
 What’s more, in fact, is the innate consistency of each episode, not only in the production value—in which Casey uses low-key equipment to produce high-quality content—but the concept of using restrictions to your advantage; to leverage your obstacles, take risks, and create something you love.

 And it’s certainly been effective, as Casey’s gained millions of subscribers since the vlog launched in spring 2015.
 But that didn’t come easy.
 His typical day, for example, would begin around 4 a.m.
 He would wake up, exercise, and start shooting, all before heading to the office.
 Throughout the day, he would continue to get footage, until about 10 p.m.—that’s when editing would begin, only to wake up and do it again the next morning.
-Oh, and this was in addition to the filmmaker’s routine responsibilities, which, when the vlog initially began, included working in the media lab at MIT, starting a new business—which later became Beme, the now-defunct video sharing app—and helping supermodel Karlie Kloss launch a YouTube channel.
+Oh, and this was in addition to the filmmaker’s routine responsibilities, which, at the start of the vlog, included working in the media lab at MIT, starting a new business—which later became Beme, the now-defunct video sharing app—and helping supermodel Karlie Kloss launch a YouTube channel.

 In many ways, this weighed on his relationships with family, especially his marriage.
 According to Candice, she was initially puzzled by the idea of a daily vlog.
 She saw it as egotistical, an attempt to “be famous for just being famous.”
 “He was constantly thinking about the vlog and what could shoot for the vlog.
 He had to get footage.
 He had to get a story,” Candice said.
 Eventually, the couple no longer slept in the same bed because Casey’s late-night editing kept Candice awake.